Will Alia Bhatt Never Share Baby Raha Kapoor's Pics? Actor Says 'We Don't Want to Post...'

 Alia also recounted how the paparazzi showed respect towards her family’s privacy during a recent visit to London.
 Alia views the paparazzi as part of the industry and her work family and commended them for their respectful behaviour.
 She mentioned that upon her return from London last month, the paparazzi put away their cameras immediately at the airport, and no photographs of Raha were circulated.

 Alia Bhatt and Ranbir Kapoor got married in April 2022 and welcomed Raha later in November.
 The actors are keeping busy with their respective projects.
-While Alia Bhatt is gearing up for her Hollywood project Heart of Stone, Ranbir Kapoor is preparing for Sandeep Reddy Vanga’s Animal.
+Alia will next share the screen space with Ranveer Singh in Rocky Aur Rani Ki Prem Kahani.
+The Karan Johar film will release on July 28.
+Next, Alia will be seen in Heart of Stone.
+The film marks her Hollywood debut.
+Meanwhile, Ranbir Kapoor is currently busy with Sandeep Reddy Vanga’s Animal.
+Anil Kapoor, Bobby Deol and Rashmika Mandanna are also part of the project.